ABT Framework Student Resource Page Round 40 – Emory

 Inner Circle/Outer Circle: The two main audiences divided by one major element: context.
 An Inner Circle audience understand the background context of your topic and often does not need narrative elements to give them context.
 The Outer Circle audience lacks context and requires narrative to help give them proper context on your topic to understand what’s at stake and why they should care.
 Examples of Inner Circle audiences could include research project partners or co-workers who work together in the same department.
 Examples of Outer Circle audiences could include the general public, upper management at your company, a grant committee, or an office of co-workers who are right down the hall from you and don’t understand what it is that you’re doing.

 Narrative Index (N.I.): The ratio of Buts to Ands in a given document or presentation which is used to determine the narrative strength.
 The Narrative Index is calculated as: N.I. = Buts/Ands x 100.
-A Narrative Index over 10 is considered narratively adequate.
+A Narrative Index score over 10 is considered narratively adequate.
 Over 20 is narratively strong and over 30 is narratively fierce.
 More details can be found on this blog post.

 Narrative Intuition: An intuition gained for what types of narratives work and what don’t.
 Typically, those who practice narrative frequently and get immediate feedback from broad audiences are more likely to have higher narrative intuition as shown by the And Frequency and Narrative Index metrics.
 Based off metrics, experienced professional stand-up comedians tend to have the highest narrative intuition, followed by journalists in wide publications and politicians.
 Scientists and researchers tend to rank the lowest.
 The goal of this course is to increase your narrative intuition through repetition.